JP Bayly’s “Sponsor A Family” initiative to provide 50 Fiji families with food and vanity family packs

 Fund Raising Goal

-The JP Bayly Trust is a Registered Charitable Trust established by the late Mr. JP Bayly in 1954 to provide for the welfare of the less fortunate and needy with basic medical care, food and clothing for their families as well as education for their children in Fiji.
+The Trust provides for the welfare of the less fortunate and needy with basic medical care, food and clothing for their families, as well as education for their children in Fiji.

 Children were excited to have their eyes and ears screened for free by the Project Heaven Trust, in conjunction with the JP Bayly Trust Suva Welfare Centre in Suva before they are referred to doctors.